What is Bioresonance?

 - bacteria (including borrelia-the cause of Lyme’s disease)

-Bioresonance treatments can be divided into two categories:
+Bioresonance treatment can be divided into two categories:

 - regulatory: which are aimed at supporting in regeneration of specific organs, e.g. liver, kidneys, lungs

-- neutralisation of toxic loads: which include aid in desensitising to allergens, heavy metal detox, destruction of pathogens (e.g. candida, borrelia)
+- neutralisation of toxic loads: which include aid in desensitising to harmful substances

 Every illness is characterised by a change in the electromagnetic oscillations of specific organs (indicating a problem and its nature) as well as appearance of oscillations specific to the toxic load which is present (whether it’s a virus, bacteria, heavy metals, etc.).